duken72/duken72.github.io/_posts/2020-10-14-Why-Robotics.md

 The.. love..
 I have for art.. is not by social preference, actually against parents hope, as you can see above.

-#### To me, it is pure, for the sake of art itself, and nothing more.
+### To me, it is purely for the sake of art itself, and nothing more.
 Regardless of the excuses, the more time and effort I spend, not only the better the outcomes, but also the greater the influence they have on me.

->This might sounds a bit stupid .. but uhm..
+This might sounds a bit stupid .. but uhm..

-#### playing piano teaches me to be more patient, to be perseverant
+#### Practicing piano teaches me to be more patient and persevere
-I always have to go from simple stuffs, step by step, section by section.
-There were songs that I have to practice in months, half a year.. yet..
-I finished them.
+I always have to go from one hand to another, section by section.
+There were songs that I have to practice in months, half a year.. yet I finished them all.

-#### origami teaches me to be extremely detail-oriented.
+#### Origami teaches me to be extremely detail-oriented.
 The mistakes you make on the earlier folds, they will keep stacking up to your shitty final results :)

-#### these traits that I got, I could always bring to other disciplines.
+#### These traits, I always bring them to other disciplines.
-it's just pretty much the same while you coding, debugging that you need to be patient, to pay attention to details..
+it's just pretty much the same while you coding, debugging that you need to be patient, systematic, to pay attention to details..

 also drawing helps my imagination, 3D perception, but let's just skip that for now